emailing-solution/reporting/README.md

 # Reporting App

-Hi! as i was working in email marketing company we used to warmed our servers using seeds accounts this is simple application that help you warming up your servers. you simply put your account in this order seperated with **:**
+Hi! as i was working in email marketing company we used to warmed our servers using seeds accounts
+this is a simple application that help you warming up your servers. you simply put your account in this order seperated with **:**
 > account:password:proxy:port